siimtolk/regatta-analyser/README.md

 ### Developer notes

 ### To DO
+0. Analysis: SOG VS Target BTS at different TWS..at which winds do we lose the most at the moment?
+Separate beat and run.

-1. Add BTS info to the regatta logs using 5s rolling average TWS and TWA
+1. Add BTS info to the regatta logs using 5s rolling average TWS and TWA (done)
 2. Calculate change of course angle (cannot look at COG changes as it is circular).
-Needed for tack identification.
+Needed for tack identification. (done)
 3. Split the sailing track into segments
     a. stable course (starboard/port x beat/run)
     b. change of direction (tack/jibe)